nicksen782/RemarkableViewer/README.md

 - ssh-keygen -f "/home/<YOUR_PC_USERNAME>/.ssh/known_hosts" -R "<REMARKABLE_WIFI_IP>"
 - ssh-keygen -f "/home/<YOUR_PC_USERNAME>/.ssh/known_hosts" -R "10.11.99.1"
 ```
-> Note: Conveniently, a Linux system will also provide you a command to copy/paste.
+> Note: Conveniently, a Linux system will also provide you a command to copy/paste if you encounter the error.

 ### Windows:
 - Edit: C:\Users\<YOUR_USERNAME>\.ssh\known_hosts